Bohdanken/HospitalService/README.md

 # Hospital service

-This project will expose an API for private medical institutions to operate with their patients, allow patients operate on their visits and doctors to track visits and issue prescriptions.
+This project exposes an API for private medical institutions to operate with their patients, allow patients operate on their visits and doctors to track visits and issue prescriptions.

-There will be 4 roles in this project: admin, hospital, doctor, patient.
+There are be 4 roles in this project: admin, hospital, doctor, patient.

 ### Admin